MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/omni-channel-engagement-hub-agent.md

 ms.assetid: fb84962a-1ba4-4c56-992f-533cf921540a
 ms.custom:
 ---
-# Omni-channel Engagement Hub for agent
+# Omni-channel Engagement Hub for agents

 Omni-channel Engagement Hub is a single interface for various communication channels.
-As an agent, you can manage the work items assigned to you via queues.
-This helps you to focus on the tasks at hand and ensure better customer service.
+As an agent, you can use queues to manage the work items that are assigned to you via queues.
+Therefore, you can focus on the tasks at hand and help guarantee better customer service.
 The application empowers you to work on simultaneous interactions with multiple customers.
-You view the holistic data of the customer with the details of their previous interaction, which ensures you have all the available information to resolve the customer issue.
+You get a holistic view of a customer's data and can see the details of the customer's previous interactions.
+In this way, you can be sure that you have all the available information that you might need to resolve the customer's issue.

 ## In this section